Flash Attention 4 in practice: what we shipped and what we cut

 bounded decode_backend="dense_fa4" still do not imply paged or

-proof_class, one ofplanner,observational,validation, orexecute.artifact_kind, the concrete substrate:contract_test,planner_manifest,launch_manifest_pending,observational_profile_receipt,matrix_summary_receipt,microbench_case_receipt,validated_remote_receipt, ornegative_guard.receipt_grade, matchingproof_class.counts_for_status, which isTrueonly for real execute-grade rows.
+proof_class, one ofplanner,observational,validation, orexecute.artifact_kind, the concrete substrate:contract_test,planner_manifest,launch_manifest_pending,observational_profile_record,matrix_summary_record,microbenchmark_case_record,validated_remote_execution, ornegative_guard.evidence_grade, matchingproof_class.counts_for_status, which isTrueonly for real execute-grade rows.

-it produces the evidence that wave 3 (rollout receipts) is allowed to run at
+it produces the evidence that the rollout execution tier is allowed to run at

 all.